 First Flag of the Confederate States of America, March 4, 1861

 The seven stars represent the seven original states: South Carolina; Mississippi; Florida; Alabama; Georgia; Louisiana and Texas.
-The seven star flag was used officially for two years, but never established as the Confederate Flag by the law of the land.
+The seven star flag was used officially for two years, but never established as the Confederate Flag by law.

 The same day that North Carolina seceded, May 20, 1861, the Confederate Congress was in session in Montgomery, Alabama.
 At this session, the number of stars on the flag was increased to thirteen, representing the eleven states that had seceded and also Kentucky and Missouri, who had sent representatives to the first Confederate Congress.